Population synthesis of double neutron stars: Results

+In order to analyse the properties of the population of DNS we have to take the selection effects into account.
+We define two types of selection effects that lead to differences between the intrinsic and observed population.
+The first effect is related to the sensitivity of the telescope, the properties of the pulsar and the ISM along the line of sight.
+We have modelled these selection effects to reflect those that affected Parkes Multibeam Pulsar Survey, as described in Section \ref{radiodet}.
+Additionally, it has been noted that binaries with an orbital period between $0.3$ and $4$h are difficult to detect \citep{Faulkner}.
+Therefore we remove these systems from the observed population.
+The latter effect proves to be insignificant when it comes to the statistical properties of the observed pulsars, except for their binary periods.

-We start with the analysis of the population of binary pulsars on the $P-\dot P$ diagram.
-To obtain the present observable population of binary neutron stars we assume that star formation rate in the galaxy is constant.
-We place them in the Galaxy according to the model described in section~\ref{motion}, and we propagate them in the Galactic potential taking into account the additional kick velocities that the binary receives at birth of the two pulsars.
-We then look for the observable population taking into account the selection effects described above.
-The density of the objects in the $P-\dot P$ plane is found by summing the times that each pulsar spends in a given cell on the $\log P- \log\dot P$ plane, i.e. the density in the in a given cell on $P-\dot{P}$ is :
+We start with the analysis of the population of DNS systems on the $P-\dot P$ diagram.
+To obtain the present observable population of binary neutron stars we assume that the star formation rate in the galaxy is constant.
+We position the binaries in the Galaxy according to the model described in Section~\ref{motion}.
+Then we propagate them in the Galactic potential, giving them the additional kick velocities that they receive from the supernova explosions.
+We then look for the observable population taking into account the described selection effects.
+The density of the objects in the $P-\dot P$ plane is the total time that each pulsar spends in a given cell on the $\log P- \log\dot P$ plane, i.e. the density in a given cell is :